One of the surest ways to find unhappiness and limit your creativity is worrying about what others think of you or your work.

 Of course, we should have some concern about our image, what we do and what people think of us, especially if we want to be sociable and get along.
 However, there have been times when I’ve carried this too far and worried incessantly.

 To use blogging as an example, I’ve kept posts in my drafts for weeks on end, sometimes not posting at all, simply to avoid criticism from those who are impossible to please.

-Oh yes, if you haven’t realized it yet (and I am sure you have), there are people who cannot be pleased and if you are a people pleaser, then writing, blogging, creating art or doing just about anything publicly might not be for you.
+Oh yes, if you haven’t realized it yet (and I am sure you have), there are people who cannot and will not be pleased and if you are a people pleaser, then writing, blogging, creating art, or doing just about anything publicly might not be for you.

 But I’ll be honest, I had no idea that there would be people out there who hate what I write and who go to obsessive lengths to make sure I know it.

 It’s not an enjoyable experience and if you can relate, here’s a unique solution you might find helpful.

 Consider someone who you worry far too much about what he or she thinks of you.